'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 From the evidence found at the home of Mr Winsor, he had killed the others, who were direct rivals and would not demit.
 He alone would be the Master Mason, and this was incentive enough to murder the others.
 At times, the unplausive nature of murder is a simplicity we overlook.

-I shortly after departed Baltimore, but not before I went to the Police Station to thank personally Higgins.
+I shortly departed Baltimore afterwards, but not before I went to the Police Station to thank personally Higgins.
 He was convalescing from his wounds or injuries received at the Lodge.
-He was grateful for the experience and collaboration, between our two countries.
+He was very grateful for the experience and collaboration, between our two countries.